Multi-point distribution of TASEP: Main results

 \subsubsection{Further discussion on $\mathcal{D}_Y$}

 In this section, we mainly discuss the function $\mathcal{D}_Y$.
-In Section~\ref{sec:def_mathcalD_Y}, we show that there are various ways to define $\mathcal{D}_Y$.
-In the definition of $\mathcal{D}_Y$, we may use a different nesting order of the contours, or modify the kernels in the Fredholm determinant representation.
+We will show that there are various formulas for $\mathcal{D}_Y$.
+In the definition~\ref{def:D_Y_series} of $\mathcal{D}_Y$, we may use a different nesting order of the contours, or modify the kernels in the Fredholm determinant representation.
 Especially we could replace $\Kess_Y$, which contains the information of the initial condition, by a more general form $\Kess_Y(v,u) + \Knull(v,u)$ as long as $\Knull(v,u)$ satisfies certain conditions.
 These are discussed in Propositions~\ref{prop:invariance_spaces},~\ref{prop:invariance1} and~\ref{prop:invariance_distribution}.
 We will also discuss one identity which $\Kess_Y$ satisfies, see Proposition~\ref{prop:orthogonality}.

 In Section~\ref{sec:special_IC}, we write down the explicit formulas of $\mathcal{D}_Y$ when $Y$ is either the step or the flat initial condition.
 These formulas will be used later to evaluate the limiting multi-time distributions for these two initial conditions.